-IncoDocs provides its API documentation which you can access on the official website to further implement API-based services in your business.
+IncoDocs provides its API documentation, which you can access on the official website to further implement API-based services in your business.
 IncoDocs’s API can be integrated with the clients’ software systems.
-API documentation helps IT staff of your organization understand how to build API integration to automate shipping processes and eliminate data re-entry.
+API documentation helps your IT staff understand how to build API integration to automate shipping processes and eliminate data re-entry.

-While IncoDocs focuses on shippers and their businesses, there is one software that works with the needs of freight forwarders.
+While IncoDocs focuses on shippers and their businesses, here’s a software that works with the needs of freight forwarders.
 Let’s get acquainted with it.